AlrikRr/cheatsheets-shared/README.md

 ---
 ```

-- Bash syntax here is an example, use the right syntax !
+- Bash syntax here is an example, you can use the syntax language you want.
-- Use the shared tag, You are free to choose for the others
+- Use the shared tag, you are free to choose the tags you want.

 ## Contribution

 You can contribute to this cheatsheets database !
 But, there are rules !

-- Write everything in English, or understandable English.
+- Write everything in English, or understandable English :smirk:

 - The cheatsheet name must be easy to understand and fast to type !

-- No duplicates
+- No duplicates !

 - If this is a language like python, put all the cheatsheets into a folder, like I did for **bash** and **python**